moritzdietz/pi-syncscript/README.md

 I would love to see people improving it.

 ##### "Your script is not good etiquette"
-Well, :fu:!
+Well, :fu:.
-Well I am not gonna set up a repository.
+I am not gonna set up a repository.
 Just go and setup one yourself and deal withpeople DDoSing you etc.

 <sub>**Disclaimer**</sub>